What Is Mulch?

 Good mulching starts with understanding the site.

-Mulch should solve problems, not hide them.
+It should not hide them.

 Frequently Asked Questions